openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 }
 ```

-Functionality: Provides reentrant lock capabilities.
+Function: Provides reentrant lock functionality.

-A reentrant mutex lock protects critical sections, ensuring that at most one thread can execute the critical section code at any given time.
+A reentrant mutex lock protects critical sections by ensuring that only one thread can execute the critical section code at any given time.
 When a thread attempts to acquire a lock held by another thread, it blocks until the lock is released.
 Reentrancy means a thread can acquire the same lock multiple times.

 > **Note:**
 >
 > - Will be deprecated in future versions, use [Mutex](#class-mutex) instead.
-> - [ReentrantMutex <sup>(deprecated)</sup>](sync_package_classes.md#class-reentrantmutex-deprecated) is a built-in mutex lock, and developers must ensure it is not inherited.
+> - [ReentrantMutex <sup>(deprecated)</sup>](sync_package_classes.md#class-reentrantmutex-deprecated) is a built-in mutex lock, and developers must ensure they do not inherit from it.
 > - The lock must be acquired before accessing shared data.
 > - The lock must be released after processing shared data to allow other threads to acquire it.